 In essence, the board represents a map of the world with countries and their ‘stability’ ratings.
 The number stands for the difficulty of influencing the country’s allegiance to the USA or the USSR.
 All of which, makes Twilight Struggle an area control game at heart.

-The objective of the game is to have more political influence over more countries than the opposing player before the cold war ends.
+The aim of the game is to have more political influence over more countries than the opposing player before the war ends.

 To spread the influence, superpower leaders must play event cards.
 Each card represents a real historical event that has happened between years of 1945 and 1989.
 The trick is that some events benefit one side and are detrimental to the other.
 Picking right events and understanding when to activate them is the essence of the game.